 EAD can be filed either at the time of filing I-485 application or after that.

 - L-2 Visa Holders

-- J-2 visa holder, who can either be a spouse or a minor child of an exchange visitor on J-1 visa.
-However, this employment must not be necessary to support the J-1 but it should be for another purpose.
+- J-2 Visa holder, who can either be a spouse or a minor child of an exchange visitor on J-1 visa.
+However, this employment must not be necessary to support the J-1 and rather for another purpose.
 A written statement, with supporting evidence, indicating so must be submitted.

-- K-1 visa holder (Fiance/Fiancée of a US citizen) or a dependent on K-2 visa, as long as they file an EAD within 90 days from the date of entry.
+- K-1 visa holder (Fiancé/Fiancée of a U.S. citizen) or a dependent on K-2 visa, as long as they file an EAD within 90 days of the date of entry.

 - M-1 visa students who are seeking optional practical training after completing their studies.

-- Asylees, asylum applicants, refugees, those paroled as a refugee, family unity program beneficiaries.
+- Asylees, asylum applicants, refugees, those paroled as a refugee, or family unity program beneficiaries.

 EAD Not Required

-Not everyone in the US needs EAD in order to legally work in the US.
-Those categories are described below, including but not limited to:
+Not everyone in the U.S. needs an EAD in order to legally work in the U.S. Those categories are described below, including, but not limited to:

-- H (not H4) and L1 visa holder who work for a petitioning employer.
+- H (not H-4) and L-1 visa holder who works for a petitioning employer.